hyundai-robotics/doc-hi6-operation/book.md

 Coordinates in space are used to determine the direction of the robot’s movement.
 Hi6 controller has the joint coordinate system, robot coordinate system, user coordinate system, and tool coordinate system.

 * Joint coordinate system: You can move the corresponding joint when touching the \[-/+\] button on the right side of the joint name The buttons on the right are for the + direction, and the buttons on the left are for the - direction.
-For example, when you move the first joint in the joint coordinate system, the &lt;esc&gt; key will be for the + direction, and the &lt;enter&gt; key will be for the – direction.
+For example, when you move the first joint in the joint coordinate system, the &lt;esc&gt; key will be for the + direction, and the <<b>ENTER</b>> key will be for the – direction.
 When you move the second joint, the &lt;→&gt; key will be for the + direction, and the &lt;←&gt; key will be for the – direction.